poojitha-t06/Brain-Tumor-MRI-segmentation/README.md

-# 🧠 Brain Tumor MRI Segmentation Using Classical Thresholding
+# 🧠 Brain Tumor MRI Segmentation Using OTSU and Sauvola

 ## 📌 Project Overview